unlock-protocol/unlock/locksmith/README.md

 Locksmith uses postgres under the hood.

-To start, you can spin up a local instance of postgres using docker by running `docker run --name locksmith-postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres -d postgres` or go with a traditional install or hosting provider.
+To start, you can spin up a local instance of postgres using docker by running `docker run --name locksmith-postgres -p 5432:5432 -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres -d postgres` or go with a traditional install or hosting provider.

 1. Configure environment variables (Locksmith will recognize these placed in an `.env.dev.local` file at the root of the monorepo)

-   If you used the docker command above, just add `DATABASE_URL=postgresql://postgres:postgres@127.0.0.1:5432/postgres` (you may need to replace the IP)
+   If you used the docker command above, add:
+   `DATABASE_URL=postgresql://postgres:postgres@127.0.0.1:5432/postgres` (you may need to replace the IP)

    Alternatively, you could set these variables:
    - `DB_USERNAME` - Database User
    - `DB_PASSWORD` - Password of User
    - `DB_NAME` - Database Name
    - `DB_HOSTNAME` - Database Host

-   **Note**: The following can be used to quickly get started setting up your **local development** database.

    You will also need to add the following env var: `DEFAULT_NETWORK=1`

 ### Running tests